anionDev/anionDev/ReadMe.md

 # Marius Göcke

 Hello, I am Marius Göcke.
-I am a computer scientist and software-developer, with more than 5 years experience.
+I am a German computer scientist and software-developer with more than 5 years of experience.

 ## Stats